Naokotani/nuts/README.md

 ## Todo

-`Line.c` has most of the basic functionality that it needs and is all tested.
-I currently have the word count stored in the buffer struct.
-I should remove this and store each line's size in the line, and then I can create a buffer function that scans the lines to sum their individual word counts to get the total word count.
-I am currently not using the white space boolean, I should also add a punctuation boolean so I can have different word counts, with white space, with punctuation character words only etc.
+- I am currently not using the white space boolean, I should do so.
+- I should also add a punctuation boolean so I can have different word counts, with white space, with punctuation character words only etc.
+- Create `Buffer.c` functions to manage a linked list of `Line`, word count, character count.